-Forests are complex ecosystems, comprised of thousands of organisms – plants & animals, insects, fungi, algae, and bacteria.
-The way we manage our natural resources is based upon our understanding of how these organisms live and interact with each other and with the non-living elements of the forest environment, such as geology, soil, water, fire, and climatology.
+Forests are complex ecosystems, comprising of thousands of organisms – plants, animals, insects, fungi, algae and bacteria.
+The way we manage our natural resources is based on our understanding of how these organisms live and interact with each other and with the non-living elements of the forest environment, such as geology, soil, water, fire, and climatology.

-Students study the scientific principles related to the growth & development of forest organisms and the ecology of plant & animal communities and the importance of balancing biological diversity with our resource needs.
+Learn about the scientific principles related to the growth and development of forest organisms, the ecology of plant and animal communities, and the importance of balancing biological diversity with our resource needs.

-The forest science degree program offers a unique opportunity to specialize your studies while applying what you learn to the bigger picture of forest resources management and forest ecosystem.
+The Forest Sciences program offers a unique opportunity to specialize your studies while applying what you learn to the bigger picture of forest resources management and forest ecosystem.
+Together with the program director, students will select an area of concentration during their second year.
+Examples of specialization include genetics, ecology, entomology, pathology, silviculture and hydrology.

 Dual Degree Option

-Earn a Bachelor of Science in Forest Sciences and Bachelor of Education (Secondary Biological Sciences) in 5 years, or a Bachelor of Science in Forest Sciences and a Master of Management in 4.5 years with the Forestry Dual Degree program.
+Earn a Bachelor of Natural Resources in Forest Sciences and Bachelor of Education (Secondary Biological Sciences) in 5 years with the Forestry Dual Degree with Education program, or a Bachelor of Natural Resources in Forest Sciences and a Master of Management in 4.5 years with the Forestry Dual Degree with Business program.

 Land One Option